Everything you Must Know About the Water Wars!

 How did the Earth's water become this Scarce?

-That is the million-dollar question that is in every person's mind.
-How did we reached a point in our generation to which the water levels, supplying everything we rely on for a living, dropped at an alarming rate?
+That is the million-dollar question on everyone's mind.
+How did we reach a point in our generation when the water levels, which supply everything we rely on for a living, dropped alarmingly?

 It may be possible or impossible to trace the root of this crisis.
 Several factors have potentially contributed to this global problem.